wkd48632/ST2/Domain.md

 What I studied before starting the project

 ## Pygame
-numpy X 640p@max60fps
+- Video spec: numpy X 640p@max60fps
-bitmap english font
+- Bitmap english font
-only click
+- Only click

+## VS Code
+- Runnable with 'code' command on python os.system

 ## Bluebook(Smalltalk-80:The Language and its Implementation)